dockstore/azul/.github/pull_request_template.md

 - [ ] `make integration_test` passes in personal deployment <sub>or this PR does not modify functionality that could affect the IT outcome</sub>
 - [ ] PR is awaiting requested review from a peer
 - [ ] Status of PR is *Review requested*
-- [ ] PR is assigned to only the peer
+- [ ] PR is assigned to only the peer and the author

 ### Peer reviewer (after approval)

-Note that when requesting changes, the PR must be assigned back to the author.
+Note that after requesting changes, the PR must be assigned to only the author.

 - [ ] Actually approved the PR
 - [ ] PR is not a draft
 - [ ] PR is awaiting requested review from system administrator
 - [ ] Status of PR is *Review requested*
-- [ ] PR is assigned to only the system administrator
+- [ ] PR is assigned to only the system administrator and the author

 ### System administrator (after approval)